 N. Moore at 19th Street, near the current location of Crandal MackeyPark

 In the 1870s – 1890s, the Rosslyn neighborhood was home to a number of brothels and bars, many of which were open 24 hours.
 In addition, a short distance up Lee Highway was an area known as Dead Man’s Hollow, and the area was considered so dangerous that Virginia farmers returning from DC with proceeds from weekly produce sales frequently traveled in an armed convoy.
 A series of raids in 1905 led by Crandal Mackey, the Commonwealth’s Attorney, resulted in the closing of several illegal businesses and a “clean up” of the area.
 Mackey is pictured in front of Charles Knoxville’s Sunday Bar in a campaign photo of 1903.

-Landmark of the Past:
+Landmarks of the Past